MiguelBarreraDev/monty/README.md

 the `.m` extension.
 Most of the industry uses this standard but it is not required by the specification of the language.

 ####  Monty files
  There is not more than one instruction per line.
-Lines that start with # are not executed.

 Example (`000.m`):
 ```bash